 (f) Effect of Disclosure.
 The disclosure of information under these rules shall not constitute a waiver of any evidentiary, statutory, or other privilege that might otherwise be asserted.

 (g) Sealing the Record/Protective Orders.
-Upon request by a party or by a person from whom the information or evidence was obtained, or upon a request by an interested non-party or the presiding disciplinary judge's own initiative, and for good cause shown, the presiding disciplinary judge may issue an order in a pending matter, sealing a portion of the record and/or state bar file and taking other measures to assure the confidentiality of the sealed information.
+Upon request by a party or by a person from whom the information or evidence was obtained, or upon a request by an interested non-party or the presiding disciplinary judge's own initiative, and for good cause shown, the presiding disciplinary judge may issue an order in any matter, sealing a portion of the record and/or state bar file and taking other measures to assure the confidentiality of the sealed information.
 Material sealed shall remain confidential notwithstanding that the remaining record in the matter is made public.
 Sealed material shall be opened and viewed only by the committee, the presiding disciplinary judge, a hearing panel, the board or the court for use by such body and the parties in pending proceedings, and otherwise only upon notice to and an opportunity to be heard by the parties and the witness or other person who is the subject of the information.
 A party aggrieved by an order relating to a request for a protective order may seek review by filing a petition for special action with the court.

 (h) Retention of Records.
 Records of discipline proceedings maintained by the disciplinary clerk shall be retained as directed by the court, pursuant to Rule 29, Rules of the Supreme Court.